 What to Do

 There’s plenty to do in New Orleans during Mardi Gras, but watching parades is one of the most popular events.
 You can also dress up for an open ball or participate in a costume contest.
-Just dress for the occasion.
-Choose layered clothing and put on sunscreen if you’re spending the day outside.

 What to Expect